 - Necessary leadership skills in building a foundation for integrated clinical research

-- Intermountain Healthcare Continuing Medical Education (CME) is accredited by the Accreditation Council of Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+Intermountain Healthcare is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-Location: Training sessions will be held in the Capitol View Conference Room at Intermountain Healthcare's central office, which is located at:
+Location: Training sessions will be held in the Learning Studio, room 319 East, on the third floor at the Intermountain Healthcare Transformation Center, which is located at: